 Therefore the answer is 5x2y3 + 15x3y – 5x2y + y3 + 2y2 + 3xy + 6x – y – 2

-In the next chapter, we are going to discuss different techniques to multiply polynomials under different conditions.
-We call these techniques “special products”.
+The next chapter will discuss different techniques to multiply polynomials under different conditions.
+We call these techniques “special products.”
 This includes multiplying a binomial by another binomial, squaring a binomial, cubing a binomial, and so on.

 4. Division of Polynomials

 To divide polynomials, we use the long division method.
-This method allows us to use the division brackets which we also use when we divide whole numbers.
+This method allows us to use the division brackets used to divide whole numbers.

 Suppose we want to divide 25x2 + 10x – 15 by 5x + 5